Skip to main content

 Letters, photographs and memorial cards commemorate the lives of brothers William and John Fraser, who were raised in Cooloolabin, near Yandina.

-2nd Lieut.
-William Fraser, 7th Squadron, RFC
+2nd Lieutenant William Fraser, 7th Squadron, Royal Flying Corps (RFC), 1916

 Eldest brother William, a member of the fledgling Queensland Aero Club, traveled to England to complete his pilot training in 1915 and served with the Royal Flying Corps, attached to the British Army.